dlawton20-devops/testcapi/rook-ceph-velero-backup/docs/BACKUP_GUIDE.md

 # Rook Ceph Backup Guide with Velero

-This guide explains how to create backups of your Rook Ceph cluster using Velero.
+This guide explains how to create backups of your Rook Ceph cluster using Velero **CRDs and YAML manifests**.

 ## Understanding Rook Ceph Backup